JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ```
 ![point example](assets/figures/tutorial-egg-9.png)

-The slight changes in the regularity of the points (originally created by the path-to-polygon conversion and the varying number of samples it made) are continually amplified in successive outlinings.
+The small changes in the regularity of the points created by the path-to-polygon conversion and the varying number of samples it made are continually amplified in successive outlinings.

 ## Clipping